jagadekmeesala/ITG_EAGLE_Training/README.md

 - What does RowMapper and PropertyBeanRowMapper mean
 - Methods in HTTPS
 - Methods in SpringBoot application
+- Types of elements in HTML
 - Practiced HTML basics from tutorial pages
-- I have designed a basic appliaction form using HTML and styling using CSS
+- I have designed a basic application form using HTML and styling using CSS

 ***Tech Training***
 - Trainer has taught HTML
 - Tags in HTML
 - Anchor and attributes in HTML
 - Forms in HTML

 ***Soft skills***
 Trainer has continued the concept of Telephone Etiquette and introduced the concept of Active listening along with telephone etiquette